learn-co-curriculum/react-hooks-redux-create-store/README.md

 So we have this object called a store which contains all of our application's state.
 Right now we can dispatch actions that modify that state, but we need some way to retrieve data from the store.
 To do this, our store should respond to one other method, `getState`.
-This method simply returns the state, which we can use elsewhere in our application.
+This method simply returns the state so we can use it elsewhere in our application.
+We will also need to add the `getState` method to the store.

 ```javascript
 function createStore() {